alecjacobson/computer-graphics-kinematics/README.md

 [indirect](https://en.wikipedia.org/wiki/Direct_manipulation_interface) control
 makes it difficult to achieve basic poses.
-Instead, we can treat the problem of setting relative rotations of internal bones (shoulder, elbow, hand, ...) as an optimization problem subject to a constraint that the finger goes _directly_ where we want.
+Instead, we can treat the problem of setting relative rotations of internal bones (shoulder, elbow, hand, ...) as an optimization problem where we try to minimize the distance between the tip of the finger and where we want it to be.

 Stated mathematically, for a skeleton with $m$ bones, if we create a vector
 $\a ∈ \R^{3m}$ stacking all the Euler angles of each bone vertically: